Political positions of Noam Chomsky: Turkey and the Kurds

-Chomsky and his publishers against the Turkish Courts
+Litigation against Turkish courts

 In 2002 the Turkish state indicted a Turkish publisher, Fatih Tas, for distributing a collection of Chomsky's essays under the title "American Intervention".
 The state charged that the book "promoted separatism" violating Article 8 of the Turkish Anti-Terror Law.
 One essay in the book was a reprint of a speech that Chomsky had made in Toledo, Ohio containing material claiming that the Turkish state had brutally repressed its Kurdish population.
 Prosecutors cited the following passages as particularly offensive:

 In 1984, the Turkish government launched a major war in the Southeast against the Kurdish population.
 And that continued.
 In fact it's still continuing.

 If we look at US military aid to Turkey -which is usually a pretty good index of policy- Turkey was of course a strategic ally so it always had a fairly high level of military aid.
 But the aid shot up in 1984, at the time that the counterinsurgency war began.
 This had nothing to do with Cold War, transparently.
 It was because of the counterinsurgency war.
 The aid remained high, peaking through the 1990s as the atrocities increased.
 The peak year was 1997.
 In fact in the single year 1997, US military aid to Turkey was greater than in the entire period of 1950 to 1983 when there were allegedly Cold War issues.
 The end result was pretty awesome: tens of thousands of people killed, two to three million refugees, massive ethnic cleansing with some 3500 villages destroyed-about seven times Kosovo under NATO bombing, and there's nobody bombing in this case, except for the Turkish air forces using planes that Clinton sent to them with the certain knowledge that that's how they would be used.